 Be sure to acquaint yourself with the staff members listed on page 2.
 These are staff members who are here to help you get the most out of your years at Green City.
-Parents will want to make note of the various phone numbers.

 Please visit our school web site, greencity.k12.mo.us, to view this student handbook and other pertinent information regarding your child's school year.
 Our calendars this year are all located on this site.